learnk8s/learnk8s.io/_blog/why-kube/index.md

 - You can create scripts and daemons that interact with the API programmatically
 - The API is versioned; when you upgrade your cluster you can keep using the old API and gradually migrate
-- You can install Kubernetes in any cloud provider or data centre, and you can leverage the exact same API
+- You can install Kubernetes in any cloud provider or data centre, and you can leverage the same API

 You can think of Kubernetes as a layer on top of your infrastructure.